larsvers/test-readme/README.md

 Differences might be subtle but noticeable.

-Please see [this notebook](LINK) LINK!! for a description of the overall algorithm in general and the cover calculation in particular.
+Please [see this notebook](https://beta.observablehq.com/@larsvers/hexgrid-maps-with-d3-hexgrid) for a detailed description of the overall algorithm in general and the cover calculation in particular.

 ## Example usage